Q. What’s the current status of the Affordable Care Act?

 What to look for:

 Pay attention to the open enrollment period in your state.
 Open enrollment begins November 1 across the country and has been shortened to end on December 15 in most states.
-New York, California and Massachusetts have extended the deadline until January 31, 2018; other states vary.
-Check your state’s enrollment deadline.
+New York and California have extended the deadline until January 31, 2020; other states vary.

-If you have insurance through the ACA, check your health insurance provider to make sure they will continue to offer plans in 2018.
-Also, check with your medical providers and billing department to determine which marketplace health insurance plans they will be accepting in 2018.
+If you have insurance through the ACA, check your health insurance provider to make sure they will continue to offer plans in 2020.
+Also, check with your medical providers and billing department to determine which Marketplace health insurance plans they will be accepting in 2020.

 How to protect yourself: